MaximeBreden/validated-PDE-integrator/README.md

 # validated-PDE-integrator
-Code associated with the paper "Validated integration of semilinear parabolic PDEs", by J.B. van den Berg, M. Breden and R. S. S. Sheombarsing.
+Code associated with the paper "Validated integration of semilinear parabolic PDEs", by Jan Bouwe van den Berg, Maxime Breden and Ray Sheombarsing.